phillipbarron/history-api/README.md

 ## Questions

-* should we move the assetId out of the `Event` item and include it only at the route?
+* should we move the assetId out of the `Event` item and include it only at the root?

   ```javascript
   {